-Remuneration of Employees who are Substantial Shareholders or Immediate Family Members of a Director, Controlling Shareholder or Substantial Shareholder Exceeding \$\$50,000:
+Remuneration of Employees who are Substantial Shareholders of the Company or Immediate Family Members of a Director, the CEO or a Substantial Shareholder Exceeding S\$100,000:

-Bonus/

-Name of Immediate Family Member of Director Salary Ex-gratia Benefits Total
+Name of Employee Salary Bonus/ Ex-gratia Benefits Total

 % % % %

-\$\$150,000 to below \$\$250,000
+Above S\$200,000 to S\$300,000

-Indergopal Singh Thakral 36 8 56 100
+Ashmit Singh Thakral 48 52 100

+Above S\$100,000 to S\$200,000

-Satbir Singh Thakral 31 14 55 100
+Indergopal Singh Thakral 40 60 100

-Ashmit Singh Thakral 45 55 - 100
+Satbir Singh Thakral 38 62 100

-Below \$\$100,000

-Kuldip Singh Thakral

-Mr Indergopal Singh Thakral is the grand-nephew, grandson and nephew of Mr Kartar, Mr Kuldip Singh Thakral and Mr Inderbethal Singh Thakral respectively.
-He is the Managing Director of the Company's wholly-owned subsidiary, Thakral China Ltd. Mr Satbir Singh Thakral and Mr Ashmit Singh Thakral are the grandsons and sons of Mr Kartar Singh Thakral and Mr Inderbethal Singh Thakral respectively.
-Satbir is the Marketing Director of the Group's Lifestyle Division while Ashmit is Financial Investment Manager at Thakral Capital Australia Pty Ltd.
+Mr Indergopal Singh Thakral is a substantial shareholder of the Company, the grand-nephew and nephew of Mr Kartar Singh Thakral and Mr Inderbethal Singh Thakral respectively.
+He is the Managing Director of the Company's whollyowned subsidiary, Thakral China Ltd. Mr Satbir Singh Thakral and Mr Ashmit Singh Thakral are the grandsons and sons of Mr Kartar Singh Thakral and Mr Inderbethal Singh Thakral respectively.
+Satbir is the Marketing Director of the Group's Lifestyle Division while Ashmit is the Finance Director of GemLife Group.